jdleesmiller/jotgit/README.md

 ## Roadmap

-* allow remote pushes to the repository
+* allow remote pushes to the repository (mostly done, but still need to notify web clients after a push)

 * auto-saves